citp/privacy-policy-historical/s/sm/sma/smartsheet.com.md

 This privacy statement is incorporated into and subject to the terms and conditions of the Smartsheet.com Master Services Agreement.
 Use of the Service is subject to your compliance with those terms and conditions, which constitute a legal agreement between you and Smartsheet.com.
 Each time you use the Service you signify that you have read, understood and agree to be bound by the Master Subscription Agreement, which incorporates this privacy statement.
 USE OF THIS SITE SIGNIFIES THE ACCEPTANCE OF THE MASTER SUBSCRIPTION AGREEMENT AND THIS PRIVACY STATEMENT.
 If you do not agree with the terms of either of such documents, please do not provide Smartsheet.com with any information and do not use this Site.
 Your continued use of the Service or this Site in light of modifications to the privacy statement will signify your acceptance of the modifications.

 **Additional Information:**
-Questions regarding this Statement or the practices of this Site should be directed to Smartsheet.com's Security Administrator by e-mailing such questions to [security@smartsheet.com](mailto:security@smartsheet.com) or by regular mail addressed to Smartsheet.com, inc., Attn: Security Administrator, 6413 Lake Washington Blvd NE, Kirkland, WA 98033.
+Questions regarding this Statement or the practices of this Site should be directed to Smartsheet.com's Security Administrator by e-mailing such questions to [security@smartsheet.com](mailto:security@smartsheet.com) or by regular mail addressed to Smartsheet.com, inc., Attn: Security Administrator, 2420 130th Ave., SE.
+Bellevue, WA 98005.